Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

   * Samsung A20
   * xBox One

-A large amount of testing was done to ensure that all pages were displayed, and all functionality worked as it should.
+A large amount of testing was done to ensure that all pages were displayed correctly at all screen sizes, and all functionality worked as it should.
 Friends, family members, and other developers were asked to review the site and documentation to point out any bugs and/or user experience issues that they came across.

+Responsive design was tested from 320px to 2500px, to account for the smallest of mobile devices, and the largest of monitors that the general public would be using.

 [Back to the top](#testing-steps)